FIVE KINDS OF RIGHTEOUSNESS

 Our old nature must choose to do these things.
 One of the greatest of the mistakes of modern teaching is that Christ did it all for us, or He within us, with no effort on our part, will choose to do what is right.
 Another delusion is that God does not expect us, for whatever reason, to keep the commandments of Christ and His Apostles.

 We see, therefore, that the fourth kind of righteousness is a joint venture of our adamic nature and the Spirit of God.
-As we choose to obey God He sends grace to help us in our time of need.
-We can keep God’s commandments, but only as He keeps giving us wisdom and strength through His Holy Spirit.
+As we choose to obey God, He sends grace to help us in our time of need (Hebrews

-The purpose of imputed righteousness is to make it possible for us to attain such actual righteousness by forgiving the part of our personality not dealt with as yet by the Spirit.
+The purpose of imputed righteousness is to make it possible for us to attain such actual righteousness by forgiving the part of our personality which the Spirit has not yet dealt with.
 But when we do not follow Christ each day, doing His will, growing in actual righteousness, then eventually imputed righteousness will be withdrawn.
 God has no intention of shielding people from judgment who are not doing His will, not taking advantage of the plan of salvation He has provided.